davappler/getting-started-with-docker/README.md

 # Getting started with docker

+- Docker file is like a recipe/set of instructions that is responsible for making a container-image/docker-image
+- docker build command will build the docker-image, based on the instructions given in the DOCKERFILE
+-

 ## What is a container?

 - Simply put, a container is a sandboxed process on your machine that is isolated from all other processes on the host machine.